NL33/electron-git/znext.md

 --you can really use the app save action as a place to provide notes about the version.
 Sometimes you want this to be longer (like 4 lines or so). for this, you may want to organize your notes--for example, with different lines.
 In that case, app should preserve the formatting, instead of bunching all the formatting together when you go to look at the note.

+--show changes: for apple script docs at least, the first letter of the file name was cut off in the summary. why? scripting docs are binary files.
+Maybe that's it.
+Note tat the header is fine--just the summary saying the binary file changed.

 # contact notes

 if link it to github, could tell them about it to get their support